meienberger/mern-stack/README.md

 You can still run the project like the initial base app by having mongo installed locally and by launching the server and then the client app.
 (Please refer to the [README](https://github.com/Onigam/mern-stack/blob/master/README.md) from the original repo)

+If you want to start the project manually (without docker) be sure to install `node_modules` in both client and server and you should use my start script on the server (`yarn start` or `npm run start`) to support the custom babel configuration.

 ---

 I added some basic packages and configurations I like to use in my personnal projects.